Why Adalo Works for Building MYOB-Connected Apps

 In Adalo, connect each user to their corresponding MYOB customer record using the sme-contacts-customer scope.
 Filter the data so users only see their own invoices, transactions, and account details, creating a secure and personalized experience.
 To strengthen security, consider implementing multi-factor authentication (MFA) for an added layer of protection.

-When setting up your authentication request, make sure to include all necessary scopes.
-For instance:
+When setting up your authentication request, make sure to include all necessary scopes:

 sme-contacts-customer: Links Adalo users to their MYOB profiles.sme-sales: Provides access to invoices, quotes, and credit notes.sme-general-ledger: Grants access to financial records for calculations.sme-company-file: Ensures the app connects to the correct company file.